-Recently, I came across this term IDIOT (Internet Derived Information Obstruction Treatment) syndrome, which is medically called as cyberchondria, where a person blindly trusts the information provided on the internet and stops treatment.
-The internet offers a lot of information which is good and helps in increasing awareness, but at what cost?
-Believe me, even we doctors search stuff that we do not know on the internet, but we know where to look for answers.
+Recently, I came across the term IDIOT (Internet Derived Information Obstruction Treatment) syndrome, which is medically called cyberchondria, where a person blindly trusts the information provided on the internet and stops treatment.
+The internet offers a lot of information that is good and helps increase awareness, but at what cost?
+Even we doctors search for stuff that we do not know on the internet, but we know where to look for answers.

-There are many people, including my friends and patients who search the web and then consult.
 These days the internet is replacing the traditional concept of a family doctor.
-This is not helpful as your family doctor knows you at a personal and social level, and can help you in taking management decisions considering all aspects of your illness, desired treatment, and logistics or finances.
-The latter aspect is something we doctors usually do not take into consideration, it is easy for us to advise treatment for a disease, but whether the patient would be able to take that treatment is something that distinguishes a good doctor from an average one.
+Many people, including my friends and patients, search the web and then consult.
+This is not helpful as your family doctor knows you personally and socially and can help you make management decisions considering all aspects of your illness, desired treatment, and logistics or finances.
+The latter aspect is something we doctors usually do not take into consideration.
+It is easy for us to advise treatment for a disease, but whether the patient would be able to take that treatment distinguishes a good doctor from an average one.

-I realized this the hard way, when two patients of mine, did not receive treatment from me, one because of parking issues, and the second one felt that waiting time was too much.
-How often we forget things that are not important medically, are very important to the patients in deciding their treatment.
-Internet is that extramarital affair in the sacred doctor-patient relationship, which provides information that we doctors are sometimes unable to.
+I realized this the hard way when two patients of mine did not receive treatment from me, one because of parking issues, and the second one felt that waiting time was too much.
+How often we forget things that are not important medically are very important to the patients in deciding their treatment.
+The internet is that extramarital affair in the sacred doctor-patient relationship, which provides information that we doctors are sometimes unable to.
 This arises because patients lose faith in the doctors, and then they resort to seeking help from the internet.
-Now the trend is patients first read up on the web and then seek consultation, and they kind of cross verify the information.
+Now the trend is patients first read up on the web and then seek consultation, and they will cross-verify the information.

-I am not of the opinion to not use the internet, rather one should use it.
-Like all other practices, malpractice exists in health care as well.
-However, it is important that you ask your doctor about the website where they can read up and get more aware.
-These days I tell my patients about websites which offer good, resourceful, and authentic information.
-Also, remember one general principle, all patients are different, so the information provided can guide, but the management can and will vary from patient to patient.
+I am not of the opinion to not use the internet; instead, one should use it.
+Like all other practices, malpractice exists in healthcare as well.
+However, you must ask your doctor about the website to read up and get more aware.
+These days I tell my patients about websites that offer good, resourceful, and authentic information.
+Also, remember one general principle, all patients are different, so the information provided can guide, but the management can vary from patient to patient.
 It is crucial to rebuild that faith in your doctors.
-I am not saying that doctors are God, and they can never be, but they are professionals equipped with the expertise to manage the patient’s sufferings.
+I am not saying that doctors are God, and they can never be, but they are professionals equipped with the expertise to manage patients' sufferings.

 Like every other service, this comes at a cost as well.
-When we go out for a movie in a multiplex the cost is more than when we watch the movie in an ordinary theater, still, we opt to watch the movie in the multiplex for the better quality of service and we do not complain that cold drinks are offered at the double the price.
-Similarly, there is a cost for the services offered, and it varies depending upon the place.
-However, in order to minimize, there are various charitable schemes available, that one should avail.
-Also, one should get insured for their health, it is sad that motor insurance is mandatory in our country, but health insurance is not.
+When we go out for a movie in a multiplex, the cost is more than when we watch the movie in an ordinary theater.
+Still, we opt to watch the movie in the multiplex for the better quality of service, and we do not complain that cold drinks are offered at double the price.
+Similarly, there is a cost for the services provided, and it varies depending upon the place.
+However, to minimize, there are various charitable schemes available that one should avail.
+Also, one should get insured for their health, and it is sad that while motor insurance is made mandatory in parts of the world, health insurance is ignored.
 My basic intention behind this article is to bridge the gap between doctors and patients.
 Use your doctor as the first resort and not the last.